 The district will continue to be committed to keeping our student and staff data remain private and secure with our own protocols as well as following the guidelines set forth in Education Law § 2-d and Part 121 of the Commissioner's Regulations and Federal regulations.
 The district DPO is continually updating the district's list of compliant software via the district website at www.ktufsd.org/edlaw2d.
-Professional Development has provided awareness of the new regulations and their impact on classroom instruction.
+Professional Development during the summer has provided some awareness of the new regulations and their impact on classroom instruction.
 We will provide annual mandatory training related to student data privacy and security, in compliance with NYS Ed Law 2d requirements and the need to secure sensitive student and staff data.